Funmioja/LITA-Capstone-Projects-2/README.md

 ## Summary
 Using Excel, I identified SubscriptionDuration for each, while Pivot tables revealed key customer segments and showed which subscription types are most popular.

+# SQL Analysis
+### Purpose
+SQL was used to query the data, aggregate results, and conduct deeper analysis.
+SQL queries provide precise and efficient ways to handle large datasets, automate calculations, and enable structured reporting.